 - Databases which get mirrored are not supported.

-- Other VSS-based backup software may cause agent’s VSS snapshot mechanism to fail.
+- Other VSS-based backup software may cause agent’s VSS recovery point mechanism to fail.

 - It is possible that due to third-party backup solutions, MS-SQL server backup may fail.
 The product is not exhaustively tested with all other backup solutions.

 - If a third-party VSS provider is used, the product may not work.
 It is recommended to use the default Microsoft provider.

 - Database name with apostrophe, comma, or any non-standard ASCII character is not supported.

 - Due to Windows limitations, a restore job can fail if restore path exceeds 260 characters.

 - Single-user database log backups are skipped.